Home » Board of Directors

 Liz Marfia-Ash, President

 When Liz’s daughter, Lucy, was diagnosed with a GRIN2B variation in 2014, she was given a stack of scholarly neurological articles and case studies on others with GRIN2B, which might as well have been written in a foreign language.
 Frustrated by the lack of information for families, she vowed to never let that happen to anyone else.
 Inspired by the connections made in the GRIN2B Parent Support Group on Facebook, Liz wrote and published www.grin2b.com in 2017 as a way to help give families accessible information regarding GRIN2B.
 Later that same year, her journey into nonprofit work continued, and she founded and received 501c3 status for the GRIN2B Foundation.
 Understanding full well how lonely and overwhelming it is for families to deal with such a rare diagnosis, Liz is determined to be a voice of positivity in the GRIN2B community.
 She is very passionate about supporting both the well-being of families and working with the medical community to better understand and treat GRIN2B.
-Liz also serves on the PAG Advisory Board for Combined Brain and on the Simons Searchlight Community Advisory Committee.
+Liz also serves on the PAG Advisory Board for Combined Brain and previously served on the Simons Searchlight Community Advisory Committee.

 In addition to her duties as President, Liz works as a Project Manager for a small marketing firm in Chicago.
-She loves Pilates, reading, writing, making lists and watching movies and Netflix.
+She loves Pilates, writing, making lists and watching movies and Netflix.
 Her dream is to someday write a Children’s book.
 She lives in the Chicago suburbs with her husband and three children.

 Read Liz’s Rare Leader profile from Global Genes.

-Donna DunnDonna Dunn, Vice President
+Donna DunnDonna Dunn, PhD, CNM, FNP-BC, Vice President

 When Donna’s son, Charlie, was first diagnosed in April 2014, the genetic counselor gave Donna a grim prognosis with little hope for the future.
 Feeling hopeless, Donna turned to social media to see if there were other children and families impacted by this mutation.
 Finding no groups, Donna started one herself, creating what is now the GRIN2B Parent Support Group.
 That group has now grown to include families across the globe and has created an important support network for families.
 Donna is committed to increasing the support for families and supporting research through her work as GRIN2B Foundation’s Vice President and as an Admin of the Parent Support Group on Facebook.